 Step four: returning the funds

-Once you’ve made some gains and you would like to bring back some of your money, you can simply click on the withdraw funds button.
+Once you’ve made some gains and you would like to sell some shares, you can do so, again with a few clicks.

 - This is not investment advice and purely for educational purposes.

 - Discuss large financial matters with a registered financial planner.
 Pay them once-off for advice, not ongoing amounts.